 I have laid out the context and probably my first entrepreneurial mistake is there for all to see.
 But let me embarrass myself in detail, by breaking it down.

 An idea is beautiful.
 The beauty is that it has endless opportunities.
 Unfortunately, that's the painful part too - you need to make choices from the vast sea of options.
 When you haven't even started executing, your choice is defined by logic powered by ignorance.
 The tricky thing is that since it sounds logical, it might seem correct.

 To me, the logic of building a smart product to ease manual effort sounded solid.
 But I hardly had a clear picture of what the talent market would be like.
 Where would I source such people?
 What's my exact pitch to them to dedicate a significant amount of their time to get into my network?
 Well, I could go on.
 Sure, I had done my "market research" on each of these questions.
 But the truth is unless it is tested out, the research means nothing.
 There you go, my mistake laid out.

 We did end up building a product - one that costed a decent amount of money and a lot of time.
 Piece by piece we realised that the way the product was built didn't align with the reality of what was needed.
 And we kept omitting things, till one day our garbage bin contained the entire product.

 Just onboarding 15 developers into our network and working on 3 engagements with clients, taught me so much about the market.
 This could have been achieved with a simple excel containing everyone's details with all processes being conducted manually.
 Pretty much what we did.

-Don't build any product till you have tested your thesis out.
+Almost every new entrepreneur makes this mistake.
+So, don't build any product till you have tested your thesis out.
 Get as close to actually doing business as you can.
 Nothing is as true as that.
 No startup book.
 No mentor's advice.
 No investor's direction.

 Even if you are a tech startup, before writing a single line of code, there might be ways for you to: